mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/platform-applications/index.md

 ### Customize a workspace's applications

-You can customize the applications that are deployed to a workspace's clusters using the DKP UI.
-Access the applications page by going to the specific workspace, then opening the **Applications** page from the sidebar menu.
+You can customize the applications that are deployed to a workspace's clusters using the DKP UI:

+1. From the top menu bar, select your target workspace.

-This takes you to the **Applications** page which displays all applications that can be deployed or uninstalled.
+1. Select **Applications** from the sidebar menu to browse all applications that can be deployed or uninstalled.

 To use the CLI to deploy or uninstall applications, see [Application Deployment](./application-deployment)